gopalkulkarni-123/BitWiseOperationsGPU/Report.md

 | 10000 elements    | 0.6580 ms      | 0.0121 ms   | 0.0059 ms           | 0.0121 ms  | 0.0057 ms          |
 | 100000 elements   | —              | 0.0457 ms   | 0.0234 ms           | 0.0497 ms  | 0.0238 ms          |

+## Conclusion
+As observed from the results, Bit Packing is the most efficient method for performing both AND and OR operations on vectors of all tested sizes.
+It consistently outperforms both naive CUDA and CUTLASS implementations.
+While naive CUDA performs acceptably for small to medium vectors, it scales less effectively than Bit Packing.
+CUTLASS, designed for matrix-heavy workloads, is ill-suited for element-wise operations and should be avoided for such tasks unless batch-level tensor operations are required.